alecstem/2022-REU-on-Smart-UAVs/README.md

     2. Put together images to form full path and have a designated distance per grid/pixel(paper said 2 meters per).
     2. Might need a way to pick the color for correct path/land.
     3. Possibly take into consideration the chagns in elevation for strain if we intend on relaying that information to not just air but also ground.(just a thought)

+(possible mthod is using OpenCV libary to create binary representation of image then use those digits to repersent obstructions or clear then use the FAA* algothrim to find path.
+Then compair this to a analisis of the hight of the sroundings to find ultmatly the best hight)?